 Along with the landing pages and display ads, we also mailed a Door Opener Kit designed to get the conversation going.
 This kit included a note from the SDR and a book of customer-use cases to showcase how others have used AdRoll to “build better marketing campaigns” with a full-funnel marketing approach.

 In a typical demand-gen model, this is where Marketing would stop and celebrate their lead-gen wins.
 But, because we’re using account-based marketing, we could stretch our marketing reach much farther down the sales funnel.

 Specifically, we wanted to help keep the momentum going after an initial appointment with a prospect.
 It’s very common to experience difficulties in this stage of the funnel where deals can stall because of a lack of urgency, and, historically, sellers haven’t had a scalable way to push the conversation forward.

 We combated this by sending a Post-Meeting Kit within days of a high-quality appointment.
 The kit included a note from the seller along with a poster that showed how our platform can help them to “build better campaigns” with a full-funnel approach.

 The kit was also designed to be on brand in the case of any kit shared on social media.

 Personalized ads that impressed

-We also leveraged our ABM platform’s personalized ads to ensure we stayed top of mind.
+We also leveraged ads with our ABM platform’s personalization capabilities to ensure we stayed top of mind.
 These ABM B2B ads pulled the company name into the ad unit itself, ensuring that we grabbed their attention.
 We saw immediate results here, as our CPA decreased by 42% with these targeted ads (compared to a test group that saw non-company-specific ads).

 STEP 3: Getting prospects “over the line”